dashingsoft/pyarmor/docs/usage.rst

    obfuscated module.
 5. Use the high security code obfuscation `--obf-code=2`
-6. :ref:`Using plugin to improve security` by injecting your private checkpoints in the obfuscated scripts, there is one decorator :ref:`assert_armored` and one function :ref:`check_armored` in the :module:`pytransfrom` used to prevent monkey trick hacking.
+6. :ref:`Using plugin to improve security` by injecting your private checkpoints in the obfuscated scripts, there is one decorator :func:`assert_armored` and one function :func:`check_armored` in the :mod:`pytransform` used to prevent monkey trick hacking.
 You can also add any other check points to make sure the obfuscated scripts are not hacked.
 7. If data files need to be protected, refer to :ref:`How to protect data files`